gemc/home/_documentation/systems.md

 ## Create a system

 To create a new system, use the script `templates.py`.
-It setups a new directory with the name of the system containing template files with default geometry and materials.
+It sets up a new directory with the name of the system containing template files with default geometry and materials.

 For example, to create a `forward` system: